openshim/shim/README.md

 # Directories

 [tools](https://github.com/masakigondo/shim/tree/master/tools) directory includes pre-built executables for forementioned tools.
 You can just download these and try them.
-For SHIM Editor, [a simple user manual] is provided (https://github.com/masakigondo/shim/tree/master/tools/shim-editor/docs).
+For SHIM Editor, [a simple user manual](https://github.com/masakigondo/shim/tree/master/tools/shim-editor/docs) is provided.

 [samples](https://github.com/masakigondo/shim/tree/master/samples) direcotry includes various SHIM and CCF XML files samples.
 Please note that these are just samples to provide a feel for how these XML files look like.
 The accuracy and correctness of the contents are not verified.